-Where notice is required to be given by a date certain, it will be effective if postmarked by the United States Postal Service by midnight of the day prior to the specified date.
+Where notice is required to be given by a date certain, it postmarked by the United States Postal Service, on the date sent electronically or on the date delivered by hand. by midnight of the day prior to the specified date.
 Where notice is required to be given within a certain time period, it will be effective if postmarked by the United States Postal Service by midnight of the last day of such time period.